telerik/blazor-docs/components/dropzone/template.md

 slug: dropzone-template
 tags: telerik,blazor,dropzone,external,drag,drop,file,template,custom,content
 published: True
-position: 10
+position: 5
 ---

 # DropZone Template

-The DropZone allows you to customize the default rendering of its content by using a `Template`. `Template` is a `RenderFragment` and allows you to add whatever custom content is required such as simple text, HTML elements, or other components.
+The DropZone allows you to customize the default rendering of its content by using a `Template`.

+The `Template` is a `RenderFragment` and allows you to add whatever custom content is required such as simple text, HTML elements, or other components.

->caption Use template to add custom content in the DropZone
+>caption Use Template to add custom content in the DropZone

 ````CSHTML
 <TelerikDropZone Id="@DropZoneId">